Renewables

 Among other recent developments in wind energy, Rezolv Energy signed a string of virtual power purchase agreements (VPPAs) for its Vifor wind power project in the country’s east.
 Nala Renewables secured EUR 214 million to acquire and build a 99.2 MW wind farm.

-Earlier this year, Rezolv Energy also signed the grid connection agreement for a 600 MW wind project in Romania, while wpd advanced a 528 MW wind farm in Suceava county, on the border with Ukraine.
+Earlier this year, Rezolv Energy also signed the grid connection agreement for a 600 MW wind project in Romania, while wpd advanced a 528 MW wind farm project in Suceava county, on the border with Ukraine.

 Comments (0)